-This may seem really basic, but it’s one of the fundamentals to get right if you’re going to blossom into a media-savvy pro.
+This may seem somewhat basic, but it’s one of the fundamentals to get right if you’re going to blossom into a media-savvy pro.

 Read, write, type, repeat

-It goes without saying that if you’re pursuing a career in PR, you likely have a passion for the written – or typed – word.
+It goes without saying that if you’re pursuing a career in PR, you likely have a passion for the written word.

 Grab a coffee and listen to the experts